|Even in its present state of abuse, the dignified beginnings of the old brownstone residence seep through.|

 “Gambling isn’t a legal business,” he frankly responded.

 As the questions became more intense Kirby’s memory failed.
-“Then the witness developed a remarkable amount of ignorance upon matters immediately concerning himself for the past few years and declined to answer a great many of Mr. Steinhardt’s questions on the ground that he was not obliged to criminate himself,” reported The Times.
+“Then the witness developed a remarkable amount of ignorance upon matters immediately concerning himself for the past few years and declined to answer a great many of Mr. Steinhardt’s questions on the ground that he was not obliged to criminate himself,” reported The New York Times.

 Albert “Budd” Kirby skirted conviction, but within a year he was gone from No. 6 West 28th Street.
 In place of the gambling house Polifonte Morelli’s Restaurant moved in, opening in 1886.
 The more respectable operation immediately became a favorite meeting place for local groups.